Stuart talking to residents of Kah San Chako Haws

 VISION FOR PORTLAND

-Our rapid growth, and all the issues and challenges brought on as a result, especially calls for an architect and urban planner to be on City Council.
+Our rapid growth, and all the issues and challenges brought on as a result, calls for an architect and urban planner to be on City Council.
 Someone from the private sector who has worked on many city projects and has an in depth knowledge of what can be done better.
 Someone who understands how a city works, how all the parts work together.
-Someone who knows how its citizens can work together to make a city that is more livable, more equitable, more sustainable.
+Someone who knows how Portlanders can work together to make a city that is more livable, more equitable, more sustainable.
 Someone who can listen, build consensus and make things happen.
-It's not just about filling potholes, it's not just about beautiful parks - it's both.

 Someone who knows housing better than almost anyone who has been on City Council.
 I have been working on housing for my whole career.
 I've designed homeless housing and shelters, affordable housing and market rate housing, and I have an in-depth knowledge of how to bring people together, cut through the red tape, and make housing happen.